F3-Nation/f3-nation-slack-bot/README.md

 ## Codebase Structure

-This codebase utilizes the slack-bolt python sdk throughout, and will eventually be hosted on a Google Cloud Run function.
+This codebase utilizes the slack-bolt python sdk throughout, and auto-deploys to the Google Cloud Run function.
 Here is a high-level walkthrough of the most important components:

 - `main.py` - this is the sole entrypoint.
 When any event is received, it will attept to look up the appropriate feature function to call via `utilities/routing.py`.
 If the route has not been set up, it will do nothing
 - `utilities/routing.py` - this is a mapping of action id to a particular feature function.
 These functions must all take the same arguments, and are not expected to return anything
-- `utilities/slack/actions.py` - this is where I store the constant values of the various action ids used throughout
+- `utilities/slack/actions.py` - this is where I store the constant values of the various action ids used throughout.
+Eventually I'd like to move these to the feature modules
 - `features/` - this is where the meat of the functionality lives.
 Functions are generally either "building" a Slack form / modal, and / or responding "handling" an action or submission of a form.
-The design pattern I've been moving to is including the build function, the handle function, and the UI form layout for a particular menu / feature in a single file
+The design pattern I've used is including the build function, the handle function, and the UI form layout for a particular menu / feature in a single file.
+In the future I'd like to make this more modular
 - `utilities/slack/orm.py` - this is where I've defined most of the Slack API UI elements in python class form, that is then used throughout.
-The ORM defines "blocks", that can then be converted to Slack's required json format via the `.as_form_field()` method
+The ORM defines "blocks", that can then be converted to Slack's required json format via the `.as_form_field()` method.
+I'd eventually like to use the ORM directly from the Slack SDK, as it has some validation features I like
-- `utilities/database/orm/__init__.py` - this is where the SQLAlchemy ORM classes are defined
-- `utilities/database/create_clear_local_db.py` - this can be run to drop the database and recreate it using the ORM definition in the file above